abstract-theory/django-ip-shield/README.rst

 5. Custom Analysis
 -------------------------
-You can also write an analysis function to determine exactly when a view function will be blocked.
-The function is passed to the decorator.
+You can also write an analysis function to determine exactly what IP Sheild will consider to be suspicious.
+This analysis function will be passed to the decorator.
 It should accept an HttpRequest object (which is typically named "request" in Django's documentation) as an input, and it should return a boolean value.
 An example is shown below.

 .. code-block:: python

     filtFunc = lambda request: request.GET.get('event') == '1'
     @filt_req(eventName, blockTime, findTime, maxAllowed, filtFunc)

 The above example would block all requests which had the URL GET variable equal to '1'.
-For example, if a given url were routed to a view function, then the url below would be counted as an event.
+For example, the url below would be counted as an event.

 .. code-block:: sh